FabianRechsteiner/geogirafe/README.md

 - **KISS**: GeoGirafe is simple.
 It is developed with pure Vanilla-Javascript.
 No complex framework like React or Angular is used.
 If you know javascript, you can understand how it works.

 - **DevSecOps**: Geogirafe is baking security in at every phase of the software lifecycle, in order to deliver a secure-by-design application.
+Quality, readability, reliability and security are checked by the SonarCloud platform during our continuous integration processes: [View SonarCloud Reports](https://sonarcloud.io/project/overview?id=geogirafe_gg-viewer)

 - **Reactivity**: GeoGirafe is meant to be responsive, resilient, elastic and message driven according to the [Reactive Manifesto](https://www.reactivemanifesto.org).